 This is because the extra coin you put in multiplies the payout.
 So say that three symbols get you 1 coin for a win.
 If you bet five coins per line, those three symbols will actually pay out 5 coins.

 For more on maximising coin size, read our Slot Strategy section.

-This is why it’s often good to bet more than one coin, but keep a low denomination (so say 1 penny) to keep within your budget.
-This is largely because when you get 5 of a kind, you can get additional multipliers.
+This is why it’s often good to bet more than one coin but keep a low denomination (so, say 1 penny) to keep within your budget.
+This is mainly because you can get additional multipliers when you get 5 of a kind.
 This is also true when you bet the maximum bet on a machine.

 Slot machines favour the bold.

 Jackpot… isn’t that what we all play for?
 To see the big words ‘Jackpot’ flash across our screen and get a life-changing win?

 A progressive mobile slot machine is a growing jackpot that keeps growing for every bet made on it.
 So every time you or anyone else across the world places a bet on that slot, a tiny little percentage of that bet goes towards to jackpot pool to keep it growing.

 And if you think that on mobile, this means that the jackpot is small, think again.
 The progressive jackpot is tied in with all bets made everywhere on that slot – mobile and online.
 When it hits has nothing to do with the device at hand.

 Biggest progressive jackpot won on mobile?